Establishing Healthcare Compliance Programs as Mandated by the PPACA

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel for developing effective compliance programs as required by the Patient Protection and Affordable Care Act (PPACA).
+This CLE course will provide guidance to healthcare counsel for developing effective compliance programs as required by the Patient Protection and Affordable Care Act (PPACA).

 Mandatory compliance overview